drocheam/optrace/docs/source/math/color.rst

                 & + 0.184484176 \cdot S(\lambda, 459.658190, 71.0927568)\Big]\\
    :label: r0g0b0_curves

+..
+The next three figures were created using /tests/misc/RGB_Fit.py

 .. _rgb_curve1:
 .. figure:: ../images/rgb_curves1.svg
    :width: 600
    :align: center
+   :class: dark-light

 The green primary is implemented with only one gaussian, while the other use two gaussian functions.
 From :footcite:`ClarkChromaticity`, figure 3a, is known, that it is not possible to reach the chromaticity coordinates of the red channel with only one such curve.
 While it is possible for the blue curve, only narrow illuminants with a small standard deviation are viable.
 For higher flexibility in spectrum width selection two functions are also applied here.